jarviscanada/jarvis_data_eng_AdrianZaia/README.md

 ## Miscellaneous
-- Participated as a team of two in a robotics competition in highschool, I was working as the robot builder that accomplishes a specific task, such as an elevator.
+- Participated as a team of two in a robotics competition, I was working as the robot builder that would accomplish a specific task, such as an elevator.
 While  my partner as the programmer for what the robot does through the use of C++.
-Placed in 2nd place across the all the participating schools
+We placed in 2nd place across all participants.